sambuaneesh/why-py/README.md

 "You have achieved enlightenment"
 ```

-For more examples and detailed explanations, see our [Basic Rituals Guide](docs/examples/basic.md).
+For more examples and detailed explanations, visit our website.

 ## The Mystical Theme